Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 That's all.

-Note: We can use the concept of asynchronous D-Bus methods in both the synchronous and asynchronous way.
-Whether we return the results directly in the callback in the synchronous way, or we pass the arguments and the result holder to a different thread, and compute and set the results in there, is irrelevant to sdbus-c++.
-This has the benefit that we can decide at run-time, per each method call, whether we execute it synchronously or (perhaps in case of complex operation) execute it asynchronously to e.g. a thread pool.

 ### Convenience API

 Method callbacks in convenience sdbus-c++ API also need to take the result object as a parameter.
 The requirements are: